goodarzilab/SwitchFinder/README.md

 ## Installation

 ### Using Docker (recommended)
+The C dependcies can be accesed using the Docker image.
 The docker file can be pulled using after Docker is installed in the machine:
 `docker pull goodarzilaborder/switch_finder_image:latest`